asmodi17/terrier-game/README.md

 The goal of this project is to create a working skill-based rpg engine that is system agnostic and can be used with any visualization engine.

 Currently this project is in alpha stages with the following working features:
-  Combat - Attack and Block are the only supported combat actions Skills - Only combat skills are supported - Hit, Parry, Dodge, Multiple Attacks, asstd. weapon skills
+  Combat - Attack, Defend, and Buff are the only currently supported combat actions Skills - Only combat skills are supported - Hit, Parry, Dodge, Multiple Attacks, asstd. weapon skills

 Organization: